First, let’s check the density plots, to see how the data are grouped.

 Show the code

 The first group contains the genes with higher Z-score mean and the second large group contains the genes with less insertions.
-To highlight the top genes with less insertions, we empirically select the ~5% genes with less insertions as “Less permissive” genes, corresponding to 321 genes with a Z-score < -0.5.
+To highlight the top genes with less insertions, we empirically select the ~10% genes with less insertions as “Less Permissive” genes, corresponding to 212 genes with a Z-score < -0.6.
+This subset is an artificial creation within the “Intermediate” cluster, not distinctly separate from it (Figure 16), but useful for data representation and discussion.

 Warning: There was 1 warning in `mutate()`.